lukicdarkoo/awesome-webots/readme.md

 List of open source projects that use Webots.

+- [Deep Reinforcement Learning with PyTorch](https://github.com/LucasWaelti/RL_Webots) This repository shows how Deep Reinforcement Learning can be used within Webots.
 - [DJI Mavic 2 Pro PID Controller](https://github.com/alpinmaarif/Webots-DJI-Mavic-2-Pro-PID-Controller) Webots Simulation about controlling the UAV Quadrotor DJI Mavic 2 Pro using PID Controller in Python Programming.
-- [PyTorch and Webots](https://github.com/LucasWaelti/RL_Webots) This repository shows how Deep Reinforcement Learning can be used within Webots.
 - [Robot Positioning Estimation using ML Techniques](https://github.com/joangerard/webots-thesis) Machine Learning techniques together with non-parametric filters (such as Particles Filter) for robot positioning estimation.